 For the reasons stated above, the Public Staff believes that EDIT should not be offset against any deferral or other expense, because it would be unfair and unjust to customers.
-The EDIT held by the Company represents money that was previously paid by DEC customers and the money rightfully belongs to those customers and should be returned to them as agreed to in the Public Staff Second approve the Public Staff Second Partial Stipulation, which is fair to customers and balances the interests of customers and the Company.
+The EDIT held by the Company represents money that was previously paid by DEP customers and the money rightfully belongs to those customers and should be returned to them as agreed to in the Public Staff Second Partial Stipulation.
+The Public Staff, therefore, believes the Commission should approve the Public Staff Second Partial Stipulation, which is fair to customers and balances the interests of customers and the Company.
+Respectfully submitted this the 4th day of December, 2020.